Quote-request guide

 Sensitive decisions

-Safety, security, legal, medical, insurance, hazardous work, billing, refunds, and account changes should route to qualified people.
+Safety, security, legal, medical, insurance, hazardous work, billing, refunds, and account changes should route to qualified people or tightly governed systems.

 Unknown or conflicting source material